-The thicket of genres which twist throughout SAWAYAMA, often opposing each other, are the key weapon in the arsenal.
+The thicket of genres which twist throughout SAWAYAMA, often opposing each other, are the key weapon in the album's arsenal.
 “Akasaka Sad” and “Paradisin’” are two strong pop songs sat side by side, with bubbling electronic melodies in the former and saxophone solos in the latter.
 While “Love Me 4 Me” juxtaposes “Bad Friend” in a tantalising way; one is a nod to retro hip-hop and the other an introspective low-key ballad.
 It’s as if Sawayama has taken the best part of the past four decades of music and married them in delightfully catchy, and effectively perfect, pop songs.

 Even the return of hair-metal stadium rock on “Who’s Gonna Save U Now?” finds its opposite in “Tokyo Love Hotel”, a futuristic night-time pop treat, carried with computerised sound effects and Sawayama's powerful voice.
 “Chosen Family” is where the familial subject matter comes most direct, before pulling the album to a close on “Snakeskin”, the most classically experimental track of the album, frantically turning sonic corners until it leaves you wanting more.